 SQF certification is supported, and in many cases mandated, by an increasing number of international retailers and foodservice providers, and the SQF Program is part of a landmark agreement among seven global retailers on mutual acceptance of global food safety systems.

-The SQF certification program is endorsed by the GFSI.
-It includes three levels of certification, SQF 2000 Code and Guidance documents for general food processing and specific food industry sectors, as well as optional modules for responsible environmental, social and food defense practices.
+It includes Code and Guidance documents addressing general food processing and specific food industry sectors, as well as optional modules for responsible environmental, social and food defense practices.